MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/what-are-phone-system-auto-attendants.md

 f1keywords: ms.teamsadmincenter.autoattendants.overview
 ms.custom:
 - Phone System
-description: "Learn what Phone System auto attendants are and how to use them."
+description: "Learn what Cloud auto attendants are and how to use them."
 ---

-# What are Phone System auto attendants?
+# What are Cloud auto attendants?

 Phone System in Office 365 provides auto attendants, which can be used to let external and internal callers move through a menu system to locate and place or transfer calls to company users or departments in your organization.

 An auto attendant is a series of voice prompts or audio files that callers hear instead of a human operator when they call an organization.
 When people call a number associated with an auto attendant, their choices can redirect the call to a user or locate someone in your organization and then connect to that user.
 They can express their choices and interact with the menu system by using a phone keypad (DTMF) or speech recognition.

-To set up an auto attendant for the Phone System in Office 365, go [Set up a Phone System auto attendant](create-a-phone-system-auto-attendant.md).
+To set up an auto attendant for the Phone System in Office 365, go to [Set up a Cloud auto attendant](create-a-phone-system-auto-attendant.md).

-A Phone System auto attendant has the following features:
+A Cloud auto attendant has the following features:

 - It can provide corporate or informational greetings.
 - It can provide custom corporate menus.
 You can customize these menus to have more than one level.